Application and Selection Process| Program Responsibilities| Program Benefits

 A: The salary is competitive and adjusted annually.

 Q: What are the benefits?

-A: Benefits include Healthcare, Tax deferred Annuity, CE funding and more.
+A: Benefits include Healthcare, Tax-deferred Annuity, and more.

 Q: What resources are available for residents to attend professional meetings?

-A: The program pays for your attendance at the ASHP Midyear Clinical Meeting or APhA Annual Meeting, and the Great Lakes Residency Conference, and one visit to another hospital/health systems.
+A: The program pays for your attendance at the APhA Annual Meeting, and a Regional Pharmacy Residency Conference, and one visit to another hospital/health systems.

 Q: Do residents have a library and other resources available?

-A: Residents are provided with a computer with access to e-mail, Intranet, Lexi-Comp (drug information), Ovid (electronic library), and Epic (electronic patient records).
-In addition to the computer resources, NorthShore has a full service library and provides lab coats, malpractice insurance, and pagers.
+A: Residents are provided with a computer with access to e-mail, Intranet, Lexi-Comp (drug information), Ovid (electronic library), and an electronic medical record.
+In addition to the computer resources, NorthShore has a full-service library and provides lab coats, malpractice insurance, and pagers.

 A: A special office space is allocated for use by the resident.

 Q: Does the PGY1 Community Pharmacy resident interact with the PGY1 Pharmacy Residents?